AgacheM/Analyzing-Toronto-Montreal-and-Ottawa-Airbnb-Datasets/README.md

 3. Licenses

 ## 1.Initialization
-This repository contains data analysis notebooks developed and tested using **Google Colab**.
-The notebooks focus on exploratory data analysis (EDA), visualization, and automated data profiling.

 The code was developed and tested using Python 3.12.13 (64-bit) via [Google Collab](http://colab.research.google.com/), but should be compatible with most Python 3.x versions.

 All required libraries are listed and installed at the beginning of each notebook.